desireeedna12-rgb/Week8-EverAfterCafeFolderMaker/README.md

 - README.txt

 If a document does not preview directly on GitHub (such as `.docx` or `.txt` files), it can still be opened by selecting "Raw" and downloading the file
+*Note: The App Dvelopment Documnet.docx only includes week 6/7; while the #Week 8 Application Change Log.txt includes the updated part for week 8
 ---

 ## Screenshots